-Surface attachment, aggregation and biofilm studies: Once we have the LPS structural data, we will begin to link Xf LPS structure to function using in vitro assays.
-Attachment to a surface is the first step in successful biofilm formation and because of the location and abundance of LPS in the outer membrane we hypothesized that LPS plays a key role in mediating initial attachment to the cellulose and chitin substrates Xf encounters in the plant and insect, respectively.
+Surface attachment, aggregation and biofilm studies: We have begun linking Xf LPS structure to function using in vitro assays.
+Attachment to a surface is the first step in successful biofilm formation, and because of the location and abundance of LPS in the outer membrane, we hypothesized that LPS plays a key role in mediating initial attachment to the cellulose and chitin substrates Xf encounters in the plant and insect, respectively.
 We previously demonstrated that a mutant in the Wzy polymerase was deficient in cell-cell aggregation and hyperattached to surfaces, which led to a defect in biofilm formation (Clifford et al., 2013).
-We will similarly test the rmlAB1CD and rmlAB1CD/rmlB2 (and single rml mutants if necessary) mutants for these behaviors to determine if the inability to synthesize rhamnose results in defective biofilm formation.
+We recently tested the $\Delta rmlAB_1CD$ mutant for these behaviors to determine if the inability to synthesize rhamnose results in defective biofilm formation.
+We found that, similar to the wzy mutant phenotype, the $\Delta rmlAB_1CD$ mutant strain hyperattached to a glass surface (Figure 3A) but was significantly impaired in cell-cell aggregation (Figure 3B).
+In addition, preliminary biofilm studies of the mutant strain (in which biofilm formation at the air-liquid interface was visually analyzed) indicated malformation of a mature biofilm (Figure 4).